-Suppose we wanted to elevate the lower end of this resistance range so that we had an adjustable range from 10 kΩ to 20 kΩ with a full sweep of the potentiometer’s adjustment.
+Step 3: Suppose we wanted to elevate the lower end of this resistance range so that we had an adjustable range from 10 kΩ to 20 kΩ with a full sweep of the potentiometer’s adjustment.
 This could be easily accomplished by adding a 10 kΩ resistor in series with the potentiometer.
-Add one to the circuit as shown and re-measure total resistance while adjusting the potentiometer:

-A shift in the low end of an adjustment range is called a zero calibration, in metrological terms.
+Add a 10 kΩ resistor to the circuit, as shown in Figure 3, and re-measure total resistance while adjusting the potentiometer.
+A shift in the low end of an adjustment range is called a zero-calibration in metrological terms.
 With the addition of a series 10 kΩ resistor, the “zero point” was shifted upward by 10,000 Ω.

-The difference between high and low ends of a range—called the span of the circuit—has not changed, though: a range of 10 kΩ to 20 kΩ has the same 10,000 Ω span as a range of 0 Ω to 10 kΩ.
+The difference between the high and low ends of the adjustable range—called the span of the circuit—has not changed, though.
+A range of 10 kΩ to 20 kΩ has the same 10,000 Ω span as a range of 0 Ω to 10 kΩ.
 If we wish to shift the span of this rheostat circuit as well, we must change the range of the potentiometer itself.
-We could replace the potentiometer with one of another value, or we could simulate a lower-value potentiometer by placing a resistor in parallel with it, diminishing its maximum obtainable resistance.
+We could replace the potentiometer with one of another value.
+We could also simulate a lower-value potentiometer by placing a resistor in parallel with it, diminishing its maximum obtainable resistance.
 This will decrease the span of the circuit from 10 kΩ to something less.

-There is nothing we can do to increase the span of this rheostat circuit, short of replacing the potentiometer with another of greater total resistance.
+There is nothing we can do to increase the span of this rheostat circuit short of replacing the potentiometer with another of greater total resistance.
 Adding resistors in parallel can only decrease the span.
 However, there is no such restriction with calibrating the zero point of this circuit, as it began at 0 Ω and may be made as great as we wish by adding resistance in series.